-This fixed point sends out a ray, and goes towards a stable direction, and this is call polar axis.
-There is a distance from the pole, and this is either called radial coordinate or the radius.
+This fixed point sends out a ray and goes in a stable direction; this is called the polar axis.
+There is a distance from the pole, and this is either called the radial coordinate or the radius.
 There is also an angle, which is the angular coordinate, azimuth, or polar angle.

-Polar chart is very useful in doing things like measuring vibrations in aircraft.
-It help to calculate and apply any necessary adjustments to the rotor, and help in making the data points to move as close to zero vibration (center) as possible.
-The polar chart is known as star chart, spider chart, star plot, irregular polygon, web chart, or kiviat diagram.
+The Polar chart is very useful for things like measuring vibrations in aircraft.
+It helps calculate and apply any necessary adjustments to the rotor, and it helps in making the data points move as close to zero vibration (center) as possible.
+The polar chart is also known as the star chart, spider chart, star plot, irregular polygon, web chart, or kiviat diagram.

-Lay and Design your Data
+Layout and Design of Your Data

-You should marked the title, which in this case is the "timely delivery percentages" and make sure that the size of the columns were adjusted with the help of clicking on the (A, B C, etc.) as the one showing right above the number 1 (marked in red), and right on the straight line stretch the size of the column.
+You should mark the title, which in this case is the "timely delivery percentages" and make sure that the size of the columns is adjusted with the help of clicking on the (A, B, C, etc.) as the one showing right above the number 1 (marked in red), and right on the straight line, stretch the size of the column.

 In this case, accent 5 was chosen for the title.
-You should now marked the title and time.
+You should now mark the title and time.
 You could do this by marking the columns that have to do with the parts you want to mark.
-In this case, we have chosen the months using the SHIFT key, and the CTRL key while chosen on the title area, and continue to select the columns that include the title with SHIFT.
+In this case, we have chosen the months using the SHIFT key and the CTRL key while choosing the title area, and we will continue to select the columns that include the title with SHIFT.

 Polar Chart Creation

-Click on the table (number 1), and then click on INSERT (number 2).
-Then you would click on the "recommended chart", which is marked as number 3.
-Further, you should click on all chart, which is marked as number 4.
-Once you’d see the number 4, you should choose the radar (number 5), and finally choose the kind of chart you would like, which is the number 6, and finally choose the one you would like to have, and click on "ok."
+Once you see number 4, you should choose the Radar (number 5), and finally choose the kind of chart you would like, which is number 6, and finally choose the one you would like to have, and click on Ok.

-Tips: You could just use the one marked in red, and labeled as Alt in the picture above to create the polar chart.
+Tips: You could just use the one marked in red and labeled as Alt in the picture above to create the polar chart.